LiskArchive/lisk-sdk/CONTRIBUTING.md

 This section guides you through submitting an enhancement suggestion for Lisk-JS, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.

-Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create one.
-When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
+ When you are creating an enhancement suggestion, please include as many details as possible.
 Fill in [the template](ISSUE_TEMPLATE.md), including the steps that you imagine you would take if the feature you're requesting existed.

 #### How Do I Submit A (Good) Enhancement Suggestion?